 - Once you are accepted as a Statistics major, you will be assigned a faculty advisor from the Statistics Department.

 - Please refer to the [Academic Year 2021-2022 and Future] Sequences of Statistics Courses or [Academic Year 2020-2021 and Past] Sequences of Statistics Courses before your initial meeting with your faculty advisor.
 You will review your [Academic Year 2021-2022 and Future] Plan of Study or [Academic Year 2020-2021 and Past] Plan of Study requirements and CLAS-General Education Audit Sheet(20-21) at this time.

 What is the role of my Statistics advisor in helping me with course selection?

-- Each semester until you graduate, you must contact your faculty advisor for advising appointments.
-Your faculty advisor will then go over your course selections for the major, and lift the advising hold so that you can register for courses.
-Keep in mind that your faculty advisor cannot lift the Bursar hold.
+- Each semester until you graduate, you must contact your advisor for advising appointments.
+Your advisor will then go over your course selections for the major, and lift the advising hold so that you can register for courses.
+Keep in mind that your advisor cannot lift the Bursar hold.

 What are my responsibilities with respect to enrolling in courses?

 - The list and [Academic Year 2021-2022 and Future] Sequences of Statistics Courses or [Academic Year 2020-2021 and Past] Sequences of Statistics Courses are detailed under this link.
 With help from your faculty advisor before the Registration Periods (in mid-Fall for the Spring semester and in mid-Spring for the Fall semester), choose appropriate courses.
 Please keep in mind course pre-requisites and take courses in the right order.